 - bring the documents to the welcome meeting for exchange students

 Please note that you have to visit us personally at the International Relations Office to have arrival/departure forms signed.
-Send us an e-mail and arrange a meeting.

 The International Education and Grants Office at the University of Copenhagen is responsible for issuing all exchange students’ transcript of records.